saishyam36/unlimited_shopee/README.md

 # Unlimited Shopee - E-commerce Platform

 This project is a fully functional e-commerce platform built with a modern tech stack.
-It includes a customer-facing website for browsing and purchasing products, an admin dashboard for managing inventory and orders, a robust backend API, and secure payment integration.
+It includes a customer-facing website for browsing and purchasing products, an admin dashboard for managing inventory and orders, a robust backend API, secure payment integration and seamless interaction between server and client for live notifications.

 ## Table of Contents